-BK: …It’s from the mountains, and my dad’s from Kalamata, which is the southern part.
-So we had, you know, it was very unique that from both sides of the family I had both experiences where I had the mountain of Greece and then I also had the beaches of Greece.
+It’s from the mountains, and my dad’s from Kalamata, which is the southern part.
+So it was very unique that from both sides of the family I had both experiences where I had the mountains of Greece and then I also had the beaches of Greece.
 Cause Kalamata is like, I would compare it to Florida.
 It’s on the mainland of the country, and it was like the southern part.

 MDN: Do you know if your father ever experienced prejudice in the area here?

-BK: No. No, I don’t think…Well, my father, he was very Americanized.
+BK: No. Well, my father, he was very Americanized.
 He came here when he was about 6, 7 years old.
-He was a marine in the military.
-He was in, you know, during Vietnam.
-So you would never think he was…But maybe my grandparents, but they never spoke about it.
+He was a marine in the military during Vietnam.
+But maybe my grandparents, but they never spoke about it.
 I’ll be honest.
-They never spoke about it.

 MDN: When your father bought the restaurant was it still sort of a multi-ethnic neighborhood down here?
 Was it mostly commercial at that point?